-All was well In Tanzania, arrived home safely yesterday morning.
+All was well In Tanzania; we arrived home safely yesterday morning.

-Doing very well.
-With the funds we sent, Alice was able to get carpenter there to finish the roof and do other work.
+The school is doing very well.
+With the funds we sent, Alice was able to get a carpenter there to finish the roof and do other work.
 All moving in Tanzania time!

-My son is at Trinity At Meadow View School, just around the corner on Lee Highway from Church. they had a Chili Cook-off fundraiser last Saturday and Chose the school as the benefactor.
+My son is at Trinity At Meadow View School, just around the corner on Lee Highway from church.
+They had a chili cook-off fundraiser last Saturday and chose the school as the benefactor.
 The school raised $3700!
 This will allow them to finish the toilets and tile the bathrooms.
 I am so happy!
-TMV will send check to Holy Cross to be transfered.
+TMV will send check to Holy Cross to be transferred.

 Staff all looked well, clinic had meds and lots of patients, although numbers where down just a little.
 Help here still needed to keep them in this positive path with supplies and paying salaries on time for staff.
 They have a wonderful young man who started the same week we were there.
 John is a new BSN degree nurse and is very bright and talented.
 It was an honor to work beside him.
 I think quality of care will certainly increase.
 They did have an Environmental Survey by Govt while we were there.
 Did not go well.
 Could be some issues about broken lights, ceilings leaking…..

 This area could use some of our help.
 They have not had adequate funding for a while, or any grant money.
 They are having a hard time paying their three Community Health Workers.
 I spent a lot of time with these ladies, walking in the villages on home visits, going to schools to see the orphans and making sure they were attending.
 These ladies work hard.
-I made a donation to pay their salaries of the month of Dec , with a Christmas bonus!
-The are my new Dadas (swahili for sisters).
+I made a donation to pay their salaries of the month of December, with a Christmas bonus!
+The are my new dadas (Swahili for sisters).

 The Health Care workers supplied me with names of 8-10 more AIDS orphans who are in school but have not paid their fees and risk being removed.
 These are bright young people trying hard to stay in school.
 I have a few pictures.

-Last on my list, Alice and the Health Care Center could use computers.
+Last on my list, Alice and the Health Centre could use computers.
 Was wondering if we could do a drive after holidays for people to donate after they have gotten updated technology for holiday gifts.
-That could be old lap tops or cameras.
+That could be old laptops or cameras.

 All for now, but I am sure I will think of others.
 They all asked about the team and wanted to know when everyone was coming back.
 I hope we can all walk there together again!